mbrunel/NOT_MLX/README.md

 ### Contributing

-If you find bugs or have ideas for improvments don't hesitate to fork or message me on slack.
+If you find bugs or have any ideas of improvements, start an new issue or message me on slack.

 ### License

-This is licensed under the GNU-3 License - see the [LICENSE.md](LICENSE.md) file for details
+This is licensed under the LGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details